VirtusLab/ide-probe/docs/driver.md

 #### Headless mode
-`driver.headless = true`
+`driver.headless = false`

-By default, the driver launches the IDE in the headless mode.
+By default, the driver launches the IDE in the non-headless mode.
 Note, that the behavior of the IDE can differ between headless and non-headless modes.

 #### Virtual Machine options
 `driver.vmOptions = ["-Xmx4096m"]`